Ketienyei/Ketienyei/README.md

 ⚡ Fun fact While not nerding out on my computer, I love beauty and hair i have a youtube channel on hairstyles tutorals.

 Languages and Tools:
-css3 git html5 javascript react nodejs database laravel
+css3 git html5 javascript react nodejs database laravel.